po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/04-Day/04-Day-LessonPlan.md

   * 🙋 The Chrome DevTools documentation.

-* Reiterate that whenever students use a new library, framework, or technology, it's best to familiarize themnselves with the documentation as much as possible.
+* Reiterate that whenever students use a new library, framework, or technology, it's best to familiarize themselves with the documentation as much as possible.

 * In preparation for the activity, ask TAs to start directing students to the activity instructions found in `12-Stu_Network_Activity/index.html`.